-As already discussed, the condition $E-\frac{A}{C}A_E<0$ means that there is a negative ESG premium, i.e., assets with a high premium are characterized by a low ESG score.
+As already discussed, condition $E-\frac{A}{C}A_E<0$ means that there is a negative ESG premium.
 In this setting, a return and an ESG over-performance target are in conflict with each other but there is space for a mean-variance improvement because a binding ESG constraint induces the asset manager to hold a portfolio with a higher M-SD ratio and therefore a lower variance.

-In Figure \ref{figure:FrontierHss*} we observe that increasing the threshold of the ESG constraint (from the right to the left) there is more space for mean-variance improvement.
-So a stronger ESG constraint is beneficial in a mean-variance perspective.
+In Figure \ref{figure:FrontierHss*}, we observe that increasing the threshold of the ESG constraint (from the right to the left) there is more space for a mean-variance improvement.
+So a harsh ESG constraint is beneficial in a mean-variance perspective.
 The result hinges on the mechanism described in Section \ref{PortAnalis}: the ESG constraint induces the asset manager to over-invest in assets with a high M-SD ratio.
-In Figure \ref{figure:FrontierH*MV}, we report the M-SD ratio-ESG score combination for portfolios belonging to the TEV frontier (red curve) and to the TEV ESG frontier (dashed black line) with $H=0.1$ on the left hand side, and $H=-0.3$ on the right side.
+As $H$ is further increased ($\hat{G} \le \frac{HD}{C(E-A/CA_E)}$), the TEV ESG frontier is always dominated by the TEV frontier.
+In Figure \ref{figure:FrontierH*MV}, we report the M-SD ratio-ESG score combinations for portfolios belonging to the TEV frontier (red curve) and to the TEV ESG frontier (dashed black line) with $H=0.1$ on the left hand side, and $H=-0.3$ on the right side.
 We notice that in the first case the space for a M-SD improvement significantly increases.

 A high ESG target leads to a risk reduction effect of an ESG mandate: an ESG responsible asset manager is able to reach a lower level of variance for a limited expected return over-performance target.
 Instead, a non-ESG responsible asset manager reaches a lower level of variance for a high expected return over-performance target.
 When $E-\frac{A}{C}A_E<0$ and $\hat{G}>\frac{HD}{C(E-\frac{A}{C}A_E)}$, the mean-variance improvement allows to reduce the global minimum variance if $H>0$.
-A socially responsible fund can achieve a significant ESG improvement for a small $G$, or even a negative $G$, while a hedge fund reaches a small improvement only for a large positive $G$.
-A positive ESG over-performance target acts as a risk reducer, instead a negative ESG over-performance target is a risk enhancer.